MicrosoftDocs/win32-pr.de-de/desktop-src/tablet/inkoverlay-gesture.md

 ---
 # <a name="inkoverlaygesture-event"></a>InkOverlay.Gesture-Ereignis

-Tritt auf, wenn eine anwendungsspezifische Geste erkannt wird.
+Tritt ein, wenn eine anwendungsspezifische Geste erkannt wird.

 ## <a name="syntax"></a>Syntax